Author: Navanil Roy

 Let us jump right into building our first pipeline.

 The objective is to fetch the data from MYSQL and load it to Snowflake.

 Search for the MYSQL Select connector and put it to the canvas as shown above.
 Edit the snap and click on Account to configure your Account connection.

 Search for Snowflake Bulk Load or Snowflake Insert based on the requirement and configure the connection for Snaplogic to be able to connect.

-Search for Mapper snap which will be required to map the columns of source and sink.
+Search for Mapper snap which will be required to map the columns of the source and sink.
 Below you can find how a typical Mapper looks like where Expression is the source column and Target is the sink column.
-You can also perform some transformations if required in the source columns before loading it to the sink.
+You can also perform some transformations if required in the source columns before loading them to the sink.

 Configuring Error Notifications